YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 A [type alias](http://guide.elm-lang.org/types/type_aliases.html) is a definition for use in type annotations.
 In future type annotations, we can now say `Something : Model` and `Model` would be replaced by the contents of the type alias.

-We expect a record with a property of `quote` that has `String` value.
+We expect a record with a property of `quote` that has a string value.
 We've mentioned [records](http://elm-lang.org/docs/records) a few times, so we'll expand on them briefly: records look similar to objects in JavaScript.
 However, records in Elm are immutable: they hold labeled data but do not have inheritance or methods.
 Elm's functional paradigm uses persistent data structures so "updating the model" returns a new model with only the changed data copied.

 Now we've come to the `init` function that we referenced in our `main` program: